hsp8412/hsp8412/README.md

 I'm an undergraduate student at the university of Calgary, Canada.

-I'm also working as an intern at the IT department of Alberta Health Services.

 My journey:

 Shenzhen FLS -> Dalian U of T -> UCalgary